opus1993/pubrepo/content/post/2021-08-13-data-evangelist-part-16/index.md

 1) Enable business to self-service from cataloged clean data features stores within a safe environment

-1) Provide a platform for any Business Intelligence (BI) or UX tool (Streamlit, Shiny) to easily create dashboards, messaging (SMS, MS Teams Alert, etc.), and other business reporting
+1) Provide a platform for any Business Intelligence (BI) or UX tool (Streamlit, Shiny) to easily create dashboards, messaging (SMS, MS Teams Alert, etc.), and other business reporting everywhere

 ----